 My passion for personal finance had its beginnings over 20 years ago, when my wife Angie and I were a young married couple.

-I was a young dentist in a practice I had just purchased, trying to get a handle on how to run a business and practice dentistry at the same time.
+I was a young dentist in a practice I had just purchased in my hometown of Nashville, trying to get a handle on how to run a business and practice dentistry at the same time.
 Because of the time and effort involved, keeping track of the personal finances fell to my wife Angie.

 Managing Our Finances Was a Disaster!